roberddd/batchgenie/docs/preferences.md

 <h4 style="margin-bottom:-0.5em;">Troubleshooting</h4>

 - **Light Setup Thumbnails**: Generate thumbnails for the built-in HDR images used as Light Setups.
-This option is useful if you’ve added HDRIs to Blender (as explained [here](render.md#faq)) but they are not yet visible and you want to avoid restarting Blender, as thumbnails are generated upon startup
+This option is useful if you've added HDRIs to Blender (as explained [here](render.md#faq)) but they are not yet visible and you want to avoid restarting Blender, as thumbnails are generated upon startup
 - **Debug To Console**: Outputs debug information to the console, useful for troubleshooting.
 To view the console, go to `Window > Toggle System Console` (Windows) or through the system console if you're using Linux (requires starting Blender from the console).